jmglewis/belly-button-challenge/README.md

-# Module 14 Challenge
+# Exploring Belly Button Biodiversity: An Interactive Dashboard

-## Background
+## Introduction
-In this assignment, you will build an interactive dashboard to explore the Belly Button Biodiversity datasetLinks to an external site., which catalogs the microbes that colonize human navels.
+This assignment involves building an interactive dashboard to explore the Belly Button Biodiversity dataset, which documents the microbial species present in human navels.
+The dataset highlights that a few microbial species are common across individuals, while others are relatively rare.

-The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-## Before You Begin
-1. Create a new repository for this project called belly-button-challenge.
-Do not add this Challenge to an existing repository.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, copy the files from in the StarterCode folder contained within the Module 14 Challenge zip file. i.e. index.html, samples.json, and the static folder.

-4. Push the above changes to GitHub.

-5. Deploy the new repository to GitHub Pages.

-### NOTE

-You will not be required to access the samples.json file locally, but it is provided for reference.

-## Files
-Download the following files to help you get started:

-Module 14 Challenge filesLinks to an external site.

-Instructions
+## Instructions
 Complete the following steps:

 1. Use the D3 library to read in samples.json from the URL https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json.